MicrosoftDocs/azure-devops-docs/docs/artifacts/nuget/publish.md

 ## Prerequisites

-- An Azure DevOps organization.
-[Create an organization](../../organizations/accounts/create-organization.md), if you don't have one already.
+- An Azure DevOps organization and a project.
+Create an [organization](../../organizations/accounts/create-organization.md) or a [project](../../organizations/projects/create-project.md#create-a-project) if you haven't already.

 - An Azure Artifacts feed.
 [Create a new feed](../get-started-nuget.md#create-a-feed) if you don't have one already.